-Omni Grove Park Inn: I’ve stayed here twice and think the rooms are expensive and underwhelming.
-However, the resort is gorgeous, the restaurants are delicious and the sunset terrace is one of my favorite places ever to spend an afternoon.
+Omni Grove Park Inn: I’ve stayed here twice and the resort is gorgeous, the restaurants are delicious and the sunset terrace is one of my favorite places ever to spend an afternoon.
 But what really sets this place apart is the Spa, which is consistently voted as one of the top resort spas in the…world.
 During my last visit I splurged on a Mountain View Massage in an outdoor pagoda overlooking the Blue Ridge Mountains.

 Grand Bohemian Hotel: One of my favorite places to stay in Asheville.
 I love all of the details of this hunting lodge-inspired property and the service is always top notch.

 The Inn at Biltmore Estate: One of the prettiest places we’ve ever stayed with cozy places to sit inside.
 The large wrap-around porch offers unbelievable mountain views too!

 Tip: Spring for a mountainside view.
 It’s worth it.